visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    The near plane is in red, the view plane in transparent orange, and the far plane in blue.

 Including this in the output gives a sense of where the camera is looking, and is also useful for checking if parts of the mesh being ray traced are outside the near and far clipping planes.
-See the example below, which is taken from the example in :ref:`Overview of Output`, but this time with only the imaging plane meshes fully fleshed out:
+See the example below, which is taken from the example in :ref:`Overview of Output`, but this time with only the imaging plane meshes fully realized:

 ::